-Court is held every Tuesday evening at 7:00 p.m. at the Town Hall.
+Court is held the First Wednesday of every month (Attorney related matters) 5:00 p.m. to 7:00 p.m. at the Town Hall.
 Please check the calendar for any cancellations.
 Do not call the Town Clerk.
 There is no information in that office to help you.

 Link to Genesee County